 Keeping Warm On An Air Mattress

-The basic understanding behind air mattresses feeling cold, is the air itself.
-A thin bit of plastic filled with air, isn’t exactly an award-winning insulation solution.
+The basic understanding behind air mattresses feeling cold is the air itself.
+A thin bit of air-filled plastic isn’t exactly an award-winning insulation solution.

 The air inside will be more or less equal to the ambient temperature of the room or tent it is situated in.
-Drop the temperature a few degrees and you’re sleeping on a cloud-refrigerator hybrid.
-To make the situation worse, the handful of air particles you manage to heat up, are quickly replaced with cool ones all night long.
+Drop the temperature a few degrees, and you’re sleeping on a cloud-refrigerator hybrid.

 Mattress Modifications